malcolmrigg/wizard-clock-card/README.md

 * Make pretty: It looks fairly basic at the moment (I'm no artist!).

   * ~~Maybe include support for themes too, if that's possible?~~ Colours are now taken from whatever theme you are using by default.
 Hand/text colour for each wizard can be overridden if desired... so it's getting there.
   * Add pictures on clock hands taken from people/entities or possibly zones?
-Or even a combination of both, so person x at location y has a special "person x at location y" picture.
+Or even a combination of both, so person x at location y has a special "person x at location y" picture. **Done for entities**
   * Add config options for clock face colours, including the ability to make them transparent.

 * Better support for "speed" attributes, including for person entities looking up the speed from their current device tracker source